lizlam/blog/content/posts/2020-08-15---fetch-async-await.md

 ---
-title: "How to use the fetch APi with and without async/await"
+title: "How to use the fetch API with and without async/await"
 date: "2020-08-15"
 template: "post"
 draft: false